codeforeauclaire/vms/README.md

 1. Run app
  1. `cd ~/vms`
  1. `meteor`
+  1. Warning: meteor in a development enviornment is resource hungry.
+The first run will go especially slow (5 minutes?).
  1. Load http://{vms-ip}:3000 in your browser
  1. Edit a file >> see changes intantly in your browser